 - Botswana: Call and Response, by Gothataone Moeng.

 - Brunei: Written in Black, by K.H.
-Lim
+Lim.

 - Burkina Faso: Of Water and the Spirit: Ritual, Magic, and Initiation in the Life of an African Shaman, by Malidoma Patrice Somé.

 - Cabo Verde: Chiquinho: A Novel of Cabo Verde, by Baltazar Lopes.
-(Just explaining in this post why I picked the book!)

 - Cambodia: First They Killed My Father: A Daughter of Cambodia Remembers, by Loung Ung.